-Recent federal mandates, in response to the COVID-19 crisis, have required all private and public insurance providers to reimburse for mental health counseling services delivered via telehealth platforms.
+Federal mandates, in response to the ongoing COVID-19 crisis, have required most private and public insurance providers to reimburse for mental health counseling services delivered via telehealth platforms.
 This comes to greatly limit contact among individuals to reduce and curb the spread of COVID-19.
-At Ally Behavioral Health, we can provide telehealth services for all members with Blue Cross Blue Shield of Massachusetts as well as all Tufts Commercial Health plans.
+At Ally Behavioral Health, we can provide telehealth services for members with most private and public insurance plans.

 How are co-pays paid without coming into the office?

 Ally Behavioral Health utilizes a secure online system that allow for patients to receive invoices for co-pays and deductibles directly via email.
 This is a safe and secure means to ensure that co-pays and deductibles can be promptly paid, without having to mail a check or call to make payment.
 Co-pays can also be paid in person during live telehealth conferencing at the beginning/end of your session.

 Do I need to come into the office first before telehealth can start?

 No. All paperwork required to authorize services can be provided electronically where patients can view and electronically sign documents.
 Prior to an initial appointment, the office will verify all documents and insurance to ensure that initial meetings are best utilized for treatment.

 Yes.
 Telehealth supports is available to children, adolescents, and adults.
 Telehealth also allows for couples counseling as well as family counseling supports.